akowalew/cuda-imgproc/README.md

     -DBUILD_TESTING=<ON/OFF> \
     -DBUILD_DEBUG=<ON/OFF> \
     -DBUILD_BENCHMARKING=<ON/OFF> \
-    -DBUILD_CUDA=<ON/OFF> \
     -DBUILD_CONAN=<ON/OFF> \
-    -DBUILD_VERSION=<ref/cpu_single/cpu_multi/cuda> \
+    -DLOG_LEVEL=<TRACE/DEBUG/INFO/WARNING/ERROR/OFF> \
 ```

 Note that if you are using vcpkg you have to use its toolchain file as the first argument.
-If vcpkg is note used, you can ommit toolchaining.
+If vcpkg is not used, you can omit toolchaining.

 In order to build everything, just type: